What is it?

-Environmental factors play an important role in triggering coeliac disease in infancy, childhood or later in life.
+Environmental factors play an important role in triggering coeliac disease to develop in those who are ‘genetically predisposed’.

 Everyone diagnosed with coeliac disease must follow a gluten-free diet; this is the only treatment for coeliac disease.
 Following a gluten free diet allows the body to heal and symptoms to resolve.